Two Way Radios Used In Waste Management

 Types of Two Way Radios for Waste Management:

 Some of the waste management companies have ATEX areas where intrinsically safe equipment must be used as waste can produce flammable gases, see HSE website.
 ATEX two way radios are specially developed and tested to be suitable for combustible environments.

 Unique features of Two Way Radios for Waste Management:

-Two way radios are also very robust devices designed to be tough against drops and falls on concrete flooring, they are dust and waterproof, and can be easily used with gloves.
+Two Way Radios are also very robust devices designed to be tough against drops and fall on concrete flooring, they are dust and waterproof, and can be easily used with gloves.
 Furthermore, the batteries for walkie talkie radios are designed to last at least 8 hours.